 - Understand instructions at work

-Assistance may be available to purchase adaptive technology to help you live a more independent lifestyle.
-Our Vocational Rehabilitation and Independent Living Counselors can help you identify the type of equipment that will best meet your needs.
-In some cases you may be referred to the National Deaf-Blind Equipment Distribution Program, also known as the I Can Connect Program, for assistance in receiving technology to help you communicate with others.
+Assistance may be available to purchase adaptive technology to help the DeafBlind individual live a more independent lifestyle.
+The Vocational Rehabilitation and Independent Living Counselors can help individuals identify the type of equipment that best meets the individual's needs.
+In some cases and individual may be referred to the National DeafBlind Equipment Distribution Program, also known as the I Can Connect Program, for assistance in receiving technology to help the individual communicate with others.

 Hearing Aids and Assistive Listening Devices

-Assistance may be available to you to purchase hearing aids and other assistive listening devices as part of your Vocational Rehabilitation plan or your Independent Living plan.
+Assistance may be available to the DeafBlind individual to purchase hearing aids and other assistive listening devices as part of the individual's Vocational Rehabilitation plan or Independent Living plan.
 Additional assistance with hearing aids and hearing aid repair may be available through our KATS Network.

-If vision and hearing loss has prevented you from finding or keeping a job, services provided through our Vocational Rehabilitation Services might be of assistance.
-The services that you receive are based on your individual needs and are designed to help you reach your job goal.
+If vision and hearing loss has prevented the DeafBlind individual from finding or keeping a job, services provided through our Vocational Rehabilitation Services might be of assistance.
+The services the individual receives are based on the individual's needs and are designed to help reach the individual's job goal.

-If you have combined vision and hearing loss, your needs are unique.
-We can provide specialized training in the following areas:
+If the individual has combined vision and hearing loss, the individual's needs are unique.
+DeafBlind Services can provide specialized training in the following areas:

 - Safe Travel

 - Low-vision aids